Home Inspection Guide: What to Expect and What to Look For | Value-First Home Team

 What you get

-A written report with photos, observations, and priority items.
-You also get context on maintenance and typical life expectancy of systems.
+A written report with photos, observations, and priority items — along with context on maintenance and typical life expectancy of systems.

 What it is not